5h4rrK/ctf/bi0sctf24/ReAL-File-System/writeup.md

 ---

-- First, Enumerates each directory and rename all the files.
+1. Enumerate each directory and rename all files.
-- Then, Generates a random time and changes it to `SystemToFileTime` and generates `key1` and adds 4 bytes nonce
+2. Generate a random time and convert it to `SystemToFileTime`.
+Generate `key1` and append a 4-byte nonce.
-- Takes md5sum of `key1` and set it as `key2`
+3. Compute the MD5 hash of `key1` and set it as `key2`.
-- Again rename each file with random time and then encrypts the file
+4. Rename each file with a random time and encrypt it.
-- **Encryption** : `enc[i] = file[i] ^ key1[i] ^ key2[i]`
+   - Encryption process: `enc[i] = file[i] ^ key1[i] ^ key2[i]`.
-- Lastly, enumerate all files and updates the file names with `tort` extension.
+5. Enumerate all files again and update their names with the `.tort` extension.
-- Before exiting, again updates the system time to initial time.
+6. Before exiting, restore the system time to its initial state.

+Because it updates the time before encrypting the files, it leaves a trace in the log files that could potentially be used to recover key.

 ![alt text](./assests/image-216.png)
 ![alt text](./assests/image-217.png)